Lyfts/ExtremeSoundMuffler-Legacy/README.md

 ## Inventory button

-#### if you don't like the ESM muffler in the inventory, you can disable it in the config.
+#### If you don't like the ESM muffler in the inventory, you can disable it in the config.
-#### if you don't like the position of the button, you can hold CTRL + left mouse button over the muffler button and drag it wherever you want.
+#### If you don't like the position of the button, you can hold CTRL + left mouse button over the muffler button and drag it wherever you want.

 ## Most things are configurable! like: